Image Search with AI Models

 3.1.2 Dataset

-2. The CIFAR-10 and CIFAR-100 Datasets: These datasets consist of 60,000 images each, divided into 10 and 100 classes respectively, with a resolution of 32x32 for each image.
+2. The CIFAR-10 and CIFAR-100 datasets consist of 60,000 images each, divided into 10 and 100 classes respectively, with a resolution of 32x32 for each image.
 If CIFAR-100 seems too small, there is a larger option: the Tiny Images Dataset, from which CIFAR-10 and CIFAR-100 are derived.
 The Tiny Images Dataset comprises 80 million images.

 4. The INRIA Holidays Dataset: This dataset, frequently used in CBIR research, features 1,491 holiday-themed images taken by researchers from the Herve Jegou Institute, including 500 query images (one image per group) and 991 corresponding relevant images.
-The dataset comes with 4,455,091 extracted 128-dimensional SIFT descriptors and visual dictionaries derived from Flickr60K.
+The dataset has 4,455,091 extracted 128-dimensional SIFT descriptors and visual dictionaries derived from Flickr60K.

 5. The Oxford Buildings Dataset (5k Dataset images): This collection contains 5,062 images and is released by the VGG group at Oxford University.
 It is often cited in research papers involving vocabulary tree-based retrieval systems.